 Looking for health insurance but don’t know an indemnity plan from a Preferred Provider Organization?
 We’ve got you covered.

-Trying to wrap your head around all of the different health insurance plans, policies, and types that are available today can be a confusing and daunting task at any time, but it’s especially likely to feel that way when you’re actively--and possibly desperately--shopping for it.
+Trying to wrap your head around all of the different health insurance plans can be a confusing and daunting task.
+But it’s especially likely to feel that way when you’re actively shopping for it.

-After all, in situations like that, who has the patience or energy to figure out the difference between an indemnity plan and a managed care plan--or, worse yet, the difference between a Preferred Provider Organization, a Health Maintenance Organization, and an Exclusive Provider Organization?
+It's can be a challenge trying to figure out the difference between an indemnity plan and a managed care plan.
+Or how about the difference between a Preferred Provider Organization, a Health Maintenance Organization, and an Exclusive Provider Organization?

-Given all of the above, it may be best to start at the beginning and take a high-level look at the subject.
-For example, did you know there are two basic “types” of health insurance you’re likely to come across during your search for the perfect plan (for you and any loved ones you may be looking for cover)?
+It may be best to start at the beginning and take a high-level look at the subject.
+Did you know there are two basic “types” of health insurance?
 Well, there are, and they’re known as indemnity plans and managed care plans.

-Sometimes referred to as "fee-for-service” plans, these are the oldest (as in, they were the go-to forms of health insurance before HMOs, PPOs and the like came onto the scene) and most flexible of the health insurance options available today.
-These plans aren’t tied to a provider network like their managed care counterparts tend to be, which means you’re free to go to whichever doctors, hospitals, and other facilities you prefer.
+These are sometimes called "fee-for-service” plans.
+They're the oldest and most flexible of the health insurance options available today.
+These plans aren’t tied to a provider network like their managed care counterparts tend to be.
+This means you’re free to go to whichever doctors, hospitals, and other facilities you prefer.
 Also, you won’t need one of those pesky referrals should you ever want or need to see a specialist.

 There’s a catch to all of this freedom, of course.
-For starters, while an indemnity plan is likely to cover pretty much any health-related service you may throw at it (as long as it’s included in your contract, of course), it’s unlikely to completely pay for it.
+An indemnity plan is likely to cover pretty much any health-related service you may throw at it.
+But it’s unlikely to completely pay for it.
 Instead, you’ll have to pay a certain, set amount of money—a deductible—each year before your insurance provider starts kicking in its share.
 After that, you’ll be responsible for just a portion of your healthcare costs (known as coinsurance or co-pays, depending on the situation).

-Note: indemnity plans usually don't cover preventive care (birth control, flu shots and the like), and occasionally they don’t cover prescription drugs or psychotherapy, so check with your insurance provider or a licensed insurance agent if you have any questions or concerns related to these areas.
+Note: indemnity plans usually don't cover preventive care (birth control, flu shots and the like).
+And they sometimes don’t cover prescription drugs or psychotherapy.
+So check with your insurance provider or insurance agent if you've any questions or concerns related to these areas.

-There are many more options when it comes to managed care plans, with Exclusive Provider Organization, Health Maintenance Organization, Point of Service, and Preferred Provider Organization plans being the ones you’re mostly likely to encounter during your insurance-shopping extravaganza.
+There are many more options when it comes to managed care plans.
+Exclusive Provider Organization, Health Maintenance Organization, Point of Service, and Preferred Provider Organization plans are the most common plan types.

 Here is a bit of information on each of these plans:

-These are among the most restrictive of the managed-care options, as you’ll have to use the physicians, specialists, hospitals, and other facilities with the EPO’s approved network of providers if you want the care you receive to be covered by insurance.
-(Unlike most Health Maintenance Organization plans, though, you won’t be forced to find and name a primary care provider as part of an EPO plan.)
+These are among the most restrictive of the managed-care options.
+You’ll have to use the physicians, specialists, hospitals, and other facilities with the EPO’s approved network of providers.
+That's the only way your care is covered by insurance.
+But you won’t be forced to find and name a primary care provider as part of an EPO plan.

 And if you go outside of that network for any sort of health or medical assistance?
 You probably won’t be reimbursed for it—sometimes even in the case of emergencies.

-As mentioned in the blurb above, if you wind up with an HMO plan, you’ll probably begin your relationship with your new insurer by choosing a primary care provider.
+If you get an HMO plan, you’ll probably begin your relationship with the insurer by choosing a primary care provider.
 From then on, that doctor will manage the majority of your healthcare needs.

-Other than that, HMO plans are pretty similar to EPOs, as both limit coverage to authorized care that’s provided by physicians, labs, hospitals, etc., that are “in network,” or that have contracts with your insurance company.
-(Which is to say that you’ll probably be on your own when it comes to paying for unauthorized or out-of-network care, although HMOs tend to be a bit more lenient in this area—in that they’ll sometimes cover a portion of care that’s provided outside their network or they’ll cover emergency treatment done at an out-of-network hospital.)
+Other than that, HMO plans are pretty similar to EPOs.
+Both limit coverage to authorized “in network” care or health providers with contracts with your insurance company.
+(You’ll probably be on your own when it comes to paying for unauthorized or out-of-network care.
+But HMOs tend to be a bit more lenient in this area.
+They’ll sometimes cover a portion of care provided outside their network or cover emergency treatment at an out-of-network hospital.)

-If you’re looking for a health insurance policy that allows for a bit more freedom than the EPO and HMO plans described above, you may want to consider a PPO plan.
+PPO health insurance plans allow for more freedom than the EPO and HMO plans described above.

-That’s because although PPOs push you to use care providers who are part of their network—by letting you pay a smaller deductible for those services—you’re free to seek assistance elsewhere (and without a referral), if that’s what you want to do.
+PPOs push encourage you to use care providers who are part of their network by letting you pay a smaller deductible.
+But you’re free to seek assistance elsewhere if you want.
 You’ll pay a greater share of the costs related to that kind of out-of-network attention, though.
 (An example of this: your insurer may reimburse you for 80 percent of your in-network costs but just 60 percent of your out-of-network ones.)

-If you tossed the components that make up the HMO and PPO plans detailed earlier into a blender, the resulting mixture would look a lot like a POS plan.
+If you tossed the components of HMO and PPO plans into a blender, it would look like a POS plan.

-After all, much like HMOs, POS plans usually will ask that you name an in-network doctor who will serve as your primary care provider moving forward.
+After all, much like HMOs, POS plans usually will ask that you name an in-network doctor.
+And that physician will serve as your primary care provider moving forward.

-Like PPOs, though, you can venture outside of the insurer’s network of providers to receive care, although you'll probably have to pay a deductible and higher copay in such situations.
-That said, if you get a referral from your primary care provider for that out-of-network assistance, your POS plan may pay all or some of the resulting costs.
+Like PPOs you can venture outside of the insurer’s network of providers to receive care.
+But you'll probably have to pay a deductible and higher copay in such situations.
+But a referral from your primary care provider for that out-of-network assistance could save you a ton.
+Your POS plan may pay all or some of the resulting costs.

-There’s a good reason for that, and it is that the lines between all of these types of health insurance plans—EPOs, HMOs, PPOs, and POSes—often can seem more than a little blurry.
+There’s a good reason for that.
+The lines between EPOs, HMOs, PPOs, and POSes can be a little blurry.

-(You can read more about these “health exchanges,” as well as the Affordable Care Act, in our “Understanding the Affordable Care Act” article.)
+(Read more about “health exchanges,” as well as the Affordable Care Act, in our “Understanding the Affordable Care Act” article.)

-You’ll also have to choose between the following categories, which are tied to how you and your plan will share the costs of your healthcare:
+You’ll also have to choose between the following categories.
+They're tied to how you and your plan will share the costs of your healthcare:

-Note: although catastrophic plans usually have lower monthly premiums than the more comprehensive plans mentioned previously, they only cover your costs after you’ve received quite a lot of care--to the tune of, say, several thousand dollars.
+Note: Catastrophic plans usually have lower monthly premiums than the more comprehensive plans mentioned previously.
+But they only cover your costs after you’ve received quite a lot of care.

 Sometimes, all you want is insurance that will cover specific ailments, diseases, or healthcare settings or situations.
 A good number of plans, policies, and options offer just that, thankfully, including the following: